enzodesena/psr/README.md

 # Perceptual Soundfield Reconstruction (PSR)
-Python module to generate Perceptual Soundfield Reconstruction (PSR) directivity patterns and its higher-order approximations as described in: E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković, "Analysis and Design of Multichannel Systems for Perceptual Sound Field Reconstruction," IEEE Trans. on Audio, Speech and Language Process., vol. 21 , no. 8, pp 1653-1665, Aug.
+Python module to generate Perceptual Soundfield Reconstruction (PSR) directivity patterns and its higher-order approximations as described in [1]: E. De Sena, H. Hacıhabiboğlu, and Z. Cvetković, "Analysis and Design of Multichannel Systems for Perceptual Sound Field Reconstruction," IEEE Trans. on Audio, Speech and Language Process., vol. 21 , no. 8, pp 1653-1665, Aug.
 2013.

-**Please notice that parts of this code are protected by USPTO patent H. Hacihabiboglu, E. De Sena, and Z. Cvetkovic, "Microphone array", US Patent n.
-8,976,977, filed 15/10/2010, granted 10/3/2015.**
+As opposed to the original paper, this code uses Williams psychoacoustic curves instead of Fransen psychoacoustic curves.
+The latter is considered useful for qualitative analysis only (see [3]).
+The two curves approximately intersect for inter-channel time differences (ICTDs) corresponding to an array radius of 15.5 cm, i.e. the case considered in [1].

-**If you'd like to use this software for any reason other than non-commercial research purposes, please contact enzodesena AT gmail DOT com**
+**Please notice that parts of this code are protected by USPTO patent n.
+8,976,977 [2].
+If you'd like to use this software for any reason other than non-commercial research purposes, please contact enzodesena AT gmail DOT com**

 ## Getting Started